M E 102 - Engineering Design Graphics

 M E 562 - Analysis and Design of Robotic Systems

 Underlying theories of robotic systems; implications for engineering design.
 Kinematic, dynamic, and control analysis of robotic arms; robotic systems design.
 Plant visits to observe robots in action; hands-on experience using open-loop and closed-loop robots.
-Prerequisite: ME 344, 403, 441; EE 328; or consent of department.
+Prerequisite: ME 344, 403, 441; EE 328; or consent of department; or graduate standing.

 M E 573 - Methods of Engineering Analysis

 Application of principles of analog and digital computers and numerical methods to solve mechanical engineering problems.
-Prerequisite: ME 341; ME 273; MTH, 224.
+Prerequisite: ME 341; ME 273; MTH 224; or graduate standing.

 M E 577 - Finite Element Methods in Engineering

 Theory of finite element methods and applications in mechanical engineering: review of matrix algebra and basic theorem of elasticity.
 Direct formulation of plane truss element and variational formulations of plane stress/strain, axisymmetric solids, flexural beam, and flat plate elements.
 Element analysis and isoparametric formulation.
 Applications to problems of stability, vibrations, thermal stress analysis, and fluid mechanics.
 Computer programming techniques.
-Prerequisite: senior standing in ME or consent of instructor.
+Prerequisite: Senior standing in ME or consent of instructor; or graduate standing.